unknnsb/netflyer/README.md

    - Go to the [Firebase Console](https://console.firebase.google.com/).
    - Create a new project or select an existing one.
+   - Make sure to enable firestore and email and pass auth
    - Navigate to Project Settings > General.
    - Under Your apps, click on the Web app (</>) icon to register a new app.
    - Copy the config object's values into your `.env` file.